stuebinm/raute-saal-meta-cfp/meta-cfp.md

 https://pretalx.c3voc.de/rc3-2021-haecksen/cfp

-Do you have any questions in advance or are you not sure whether your idea fits in, just contact us at event-orga2021 [at] lists.haecksen.org.
+If you have any questions in advance or if you're not sure whether your idea fits, just contact us at event-orga2021 [at] lists.haecksen.org.

 ### Logos
 Jadip-Logo: ![jadip-logo](jadip-flat.svg)